 In line with its support to effective multilateralism, the EU and its Member States have given high priority to supporting the key role of the United Nations in the fight against terrorism.
+This has been done both in EU's internal and EU's external policies.
 EU-internal activities focus on the ratification and/or implementation of the counter terrorism related UNSC resolutions and UN conventions.
-On the whole, most EU Member states have signed, ratified and implemented the relevant UN instruments.
+On the whole, EU Member states play a very active role in this and most have signed, ratified and implemented the relevant UN instruments.
 There remain, however, a few gaps and it is important for the EU's credibility and efficiency that they be closed quickly.

 In its dialogue with third countries the EU continued to raise the importance of adhering to and effectively implementing the various UN anti-terrorism instruments.
+Targeted counter terrorism master messages to address such issues have been developed for priority countries and regions in this regard.
 The EU continued to provide assistance to those countries that are willing to implement their UN obligations, but lack the capabilities to do so.
 The EU worked closely with a number of EU external partners, as well as regional and sub-regional organisations and in the context of the Euromed dialogue to ensure a coordinated approach in the fight against terrorism.
 The EU continued to give high priority to cooperation with the US, which was intensified in accordance with the 2004 EU-US Declaration on Combating Terrorism, in particular in the field of countering terrorist financing through the first ad hoc informal EU-US troika on the prevention of terrorist financing which included all three pillars.
-At the EU-US ministerial JHA meetings on counter terrorism more specific issues were discussed such as the sharing of information, data protection and co-operation between the US and Europol and Europust.
+At the EU-US ministerial JHA meetings on counter terrorism more specific issues were discussed such as the sharing of information, data protection and co-operation between the US and Europol and Eurojust.